Skip to main content

 Anthropic Integration

-Add observability to Anthropic Claude API calls with auto-instrumentation or manual context managers.
+Add observability to Anthropic Claude API calls with auto-instrumentation plus decorators for structure.

 Quick Start